CircuitData/CircuitData-Language/README.md

 - "Data tag": The name of the elements
 - "Format": The format of the element (possible formats listed in the Open Trade Data Package format specification )
-- "P": When used in a Product part of the file (to give a specification) (see above for structure and abbreviations)
+- "P": When used in a Products part of the file (to give a specification) (see above for structure and abbreviations)
-- "PD": When used in a Profile->Defaults part of the file (see above for structure and abbreviations)
+- "PD": When used in a Profiles->Defaults part of the file (see above for structure and abbreviations)
-- "PE": When used in a Profile->Enforced part of the file (see above for structure and abbreviations)
+- "PE": When used in a Profiles->Enforced part of the file (see above for structure and abbreviations)
-- "PR": When used in a Profile->Restricted part of the file (see above for structure and abbreviations)
+- "PR": When used in a Profiles->Restricted part of the file (see above for structure and abbreviations)
-- "C": When used in a Capability part of the file (see above for structure and abbreviations)
+- "C": When used in a Capabilities part of the file (see above for structure and abbreviations)

 If the element have alternative names in everyday use, this is referenced as an "Alias" and stated just below the title.